SzymonKatra/Rybu4WS/README.md

 Rybu4WS uses [ANTLR4](https://www.antlr.org/) for grammar description and parser generation.
 Application was implemented in C# language.
 [DedAn](http://staff.ii.pw.edu.pl/dedan/) tool is required for verification against deadlocks or finding terminations.
+It uses [Integrated Model of Distributed Systems (IMDS)](https://arxiv.org/abs/1710.08842) formalism to describe distributed system.

 ## What is Rybu4WS?